-12 credits/semester.
-However, for the summer semester, determination of full-time is made by the VA, based on “rate of pursuit.”
-The VA Certifying Official certifies the credit load and beginning and end dates of the summer semester courses (which have varying beginning and end dates) and the VA determines whether the student’s course load is full time, ¾ time, ½ time or less than ½ time.
+Full time is 12 credits/semester.
+However, for the summer semester, or for modules/semesters less than a standard length, determination of full-time is made by the VA, based on “rate of pursuit.”
+The VA Certifying Official certifies the credit load and beginning and end dates of the summer semester courses (which have varying beginning and end dates) and the VA determines whether the student’s course load is full time, 3/4 time, 1/2 time or less than 1/2 time.
 Questions about enrollment status in summer should be referred to the VA (1-888-442-4551).

 The KVCC Certifying Official (CO) informs the VA that you are attending classes.
 In order to be certified, you must be enrolled in a degree/certificate program and enrolled in courses that are required for that program.
 If you are new to KVCC, you must inform the CO that you have registered for courses.